-In this section you’ll find some archive material from our previous website, along with Minutes of previous meetings, via the links :
+In this section you’ll find some archive material from our previous website, along with Minutes of previous meetings in 2014 and 2015, via the links :

 Dan Lepard, the baker and writer on bread and baking, had a regular column in the Guardian Weekend magazine’s food pages for some time, and in July 2011 he wrote a series about traditional mills and flour: “For the next month, I’ll be waving the flag for the great watermills and windmills of Britain, because the flour they produce is essential for the best breadmaking.
 With the help of the Society for the Protection of Ancient Buildings, the Traditional Cornmillers Guild and Sustain’s “Real Bread” campaign, these mills show that renewable energy can produce superb flours.
 Visit a traditional mill this summer, buy flour and adapt your baking to suit the particular characteristics of slow stone-milling.”